Husted42/DatabasesAndInformationSystems/projectBeer/README.md

 # DIS Project - June '23
 A beer database where you can learn more about the beers, their brewers, alc %, history and description.
-Alongside the option to add new beers to the site/database.
+Alongside the feature to add new beers to the site/database.

 ## Authors
 - Alexander Husted - wqg282